midzer/beerbase/content/breweries/coors-brewing-golden-brewery/blue-moon-belgian-white.md

 ---
 Blue Moon Belgian White, Belgian-style wheat ale, is a refreshing, medium-bodied, unfiltered Belgian-style wheat ale spiced with fresh coriander and orange peel for a uniquely complex taste and an uncommonly smooth finish.

-The name \Belgian White\" is a reference to the cloudy white
+The name Belgian White" is a reference to the cloudy white